dswirtz/UdacityCarND/P4_AdvancedLaneFinding/README.md

 6. Detect lane pixels and fit to find the lane boundary
 7. Determine the curvature of the lane and vehicle position with respect to center
 8. Warp the detected lane boundaries back onto the original image
-9. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position
+9. Output visual display of the lane boundaries, numerical estimation of lane curvature, and vehicle position
-10. Run pipeline on a video
+10. Run pipeline on project video

 ###1.
 Import dependencies and functions